• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 • Implementing ESG and carbon-neutral strategies to strengthen social licence and attract long-term investment

-• Analysing much gas is left in the Otway/Gippsland basin and how much of east coast gas demand it will meet
+• Analysing how much gas is left in the Otway/Gippsland basin and how much of east coast gas demand it will meet

 Speaker Speakers